Victoria’s Secret & Co. (NYSE:VSCO) Issues Q2 2022 Earnings Guidance

 Victoria’s Secret & Co.
 (NYSE:VSCO – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.95-$1.25 for the period, compared to the consensus EPS estimate of $1.19.
 The company issued revenue guidance of -.

-In other news, Director Anne Sheehan sold 5,060 shares of the company’s stock in a transaction dated Thursday, March 17th.
+In other news, Director Anne Sheehan sold 5,060 shares of the business’s stock in a transaction on Thursday, March 17th.
 The shares were sold at an average price of $51.61, for a total transaction of $261,146.60.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Martin P. Waters sold 75,303 shares of the company’s stock in a transaction dated Monday, March 7th.
-The stock was sold at an average price of $46.42, for a total transaction of $3,495,565.26.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Amy Hauk sold 2,657 shares of the business’s stock in a transaction on Wednesday, March 23rd.
+The shares were sold at an average price of $50.64, for a total transaction of $134,550.48.
 The disclosure for this sale can be found here.
-Insiders have sold 83,020 shares of company stock worth $3,891,262 over the last three months.
-0.95% of the stock is owned by corporate insiders.
+0.95% of the stock is currently owned by insiders.

 Victoria’s Secret & Co.
 Company Profile (Get Rating)